 Read the full Helix mattress review

-Helix provides customizable mattresses that can be a great fit for any type of sleeper; customers can get $75 off a Helix mattress by clicking the link below and using code CLARITY75 at checkout or $125 off a mattress plus one other product with code CLARITY125 at checkout.
+Helix provides customizable mattresses that can be a great fit for any type of sleeper; click the link below for the best deal on a Helix mattress.

 Hybrid mattresses are a great option for those who want a balance of comfort and support and, out of the numerous bed in a box hybrids I have reviewed, the Bear Hybrid really stands out.
 It features supportive coils and then a premium comfort foam atop that, and the Bear Hybrid offers some of the best balance of comfort and support I have ever felt on a bed in a box mattress.